tm-projects/tm-projects.github.io/_posts/2016-08-10-SearchSuggest-Android.md

 - Android
 - mobile
 status: 3
-summary: Expected late Aug 2016.
+summary: Expected late Aug 2016, this includes improvements to search suggestions and results.
 next-steps: Continue to develop.
 ---